fawick/go-mapnik/README.md

     + `go get -d github.com/fawick/go-mapnik/mapnik`
-3. Run `configure.cmd` in the folder `mapnik` to compile a C DLL that can be used by Go/CGO/GCC later (sources will be downloaded automatically)
+3. Run `configure.cmd` in the folder `mapnik` to compile a C DLL that can be used by Go/CGO/GCC later (sources will be downloaded automatically).
+Also, the script will  `go install` the bindings.
+4. Run `go run demo.go` and open `view_tileserver.html` in a browser.
-4. `go install` the bindings in `./mapnik` or `cd example && go run example.go` (Make sure your %PATH% environment variable contains the paths of both `mapnik.dll` and the newly created `mapnik_c_api.dll`.)
+   (Make sure your %PATH% environment variable contains the paths of both
+    `mapnik.dll` and the newly created `mapnik_c_api.dll`.)

 Usage
 -----

-See `example/example.go` for a short usage example.
+See `demo.go` for some usage examples.